uc-cdis/bc-cwl/version2/README.md

 ### CWL tool setup
 The official cwltool installation page can be found [here](https://github.com/common-workflow-language/cwltool/blob/master/README.rst).
-It is highly recommended to install cwtool in the virtual environment as it is indicated in the installation page.
+It is highly recommended to install cwltool in the virtual environment as it is indicated in the installation page.

 ### Setting up Credentials